elastic/package-registry/dev/import-beats/README.md

 Values: _beta, experimental, ga_

-The value depends on definitions in module and dataset fields.
-The scripts determines the correct release type for dataset, depending on overall release status for module (e.g. dataset can't be annotated as GA if the entire module is in beta).
+~~The value depends on definitions in module and dataset fields.
+The scripts determines the correct release type for dataset, depending on overall release status for module (e.g. dataset can't be annotated as GA if the entire module is in beta).~~

+Currently, all imported packages are created with default value - experimental.

 ##### Images